 Routine Veterinary Care

 Routine veterinary care is a huge part of keeping your dog healthy.
-Plan on going to the vet for wellness checkups once or twice a year at a cost of at least $150-300 yearly.
-Annual lab work can add about $100-200 and should not be skipped as it's an important part of preventive health care.
-Dental cleanings may be recommended as often as once a year and generally start at about $300.
+Plan on going to the vet for wellness checkups once or twice a year at a cost of about $200-300 yearly.
+Annual lab work can add about $100-300 and should not be skipped as it's an important part of preventive health care.
+Dental cleanings may be recommended as often as once a year and generally range from about $300-800.
 Of course, vet costs will be higher if your dog develops a health problem.
 This is more likely to happen as your dog grows older.
 Consider purchasing pet insurance for your dog, which will cover a percentage of vet expenses.
-Overall, you should budget about $600-1200 per year for veterinary costs, and that does not include emergencies.
+Overall, you should budget about $700-1500 per year for veterinary costs, and that does not include emergencies.
 It also excludes preventive medications and supplements.

 Preventive Medications and Supplements